 Although saving energy does help with the “bottom line”, it is important to recognise that energy efficiency is not a company’s core business, and therefore must compete with numerous other initiatives in order to proceed.
 Rounding out your business case to include non-energy benefits helps demonstrate how energy management initiatives can make life better for others in your organisation, making your project stand out and greatly increasing the chances of it being successfully implemented.

-Coming soon: Top 5 energy-related questions to ask when preparing a business case.
+Learn more about this topic.
+Read the top 5 energy-related questions to ask when preparing a business case.